Skip to content

 How Are Inmate Records in Wisconsin Created and Stored?

 Wisconsin inmate records are created by different types of law enforcement from federal agents to local police.
 The process begins when someone is arrested.
 The arresting officer fills out a RAP sheet to enter the suspect into the system.
-This form includes the offender’s name, address, phone number, mugshots, and details of his or her crime.
+This form includes the offender's name, address, phone number, mugshots, and details of his or her crime.
 Then they are held in jail until a hearing.
 After that, if they are sentenced to prison or attend any court proceedings, everything is entered in the file.
-The State of Wisconsin Department of Corrections is the government agency in charge of keeping, storing, and maintaining inmate records.
-They keep them online in a database and searchable so that the public can perform an inmate search at any time of day or night.

 What Does Wisconsin’s Prison System Look Like?

-• 36 State Prisons
+• 36State Prisons

-• 5 Juvenile Detention Centers
+• 5Juvenile Detention Centers

-• 1 Federal Prison
+• 1Federal Prison

-• 1 Various local county jails
+• 1Various local county jails

 Did you Know?

-• 0.40% of people in Wisconsin are under correctional control, from which 44,489 are on probation, and 20,401 are on parole.
+• 1.05% of people in Wisconsin are under correctional control, from which 39,750 are on probation, and 22,510 are on parole

-• Every year, about 5,279 people walk out of prison gates in Wisconsin, but people go to jail 1.1 times more each year
+• Every year, about 4,496 people walk out of prison gates in Wisconsin, but people go to jail 0.8 times more each year.

-• From 1979–80 to 2012–13, state and local government expenditures on corrections in Wisconsin increased by 351 percent (from $317,570,563 to $1,433,083,000).
+• From 2012-13 to 2021-22, state and local government expenditure on corrections in Wisconsin decreased by 18 percent (from $1,433,083,000 to $ 1,169,130,075)

-Types of Jails and Prisons in Wisconsin
+Types of Correctional Facilities in Wisconsin

 Wisconsin has only a few limited types of prisons and correctional facilities.
-They do have a good number of state prisons managed and overseen by the State of Wisconsin Department of Corrections and Secretary, Kevin A. Carr.
+They do have a good number of state prisons managed and overseen by the State of Wisconsin Department of Corrections and Secretary, Jared Hoy.
 State prisons hold felons guilty of breaking state laws.
 Then the federal government has one federal prison in Wisconsin, and that is managed by the Federal Bureau of Prisons.
 The state has five juvenile detention centers that house youth offenders up to 18 years old.
 Wisconsin has various local county jails holding pretrial detainees and recently arrested individuals.
 These jails are managed by local law enforcement.

 Wisconsin State Prisons

-The state of Wisconsin has thirty-six state prisons.
+The state of Wisconsin has twenty-two state prisons.
 Each one has a different focus.
 Some are geared towards treatment, and others secure confinement.
 Three of them are for women prisoners only.
 Each has units with differing levels of custody.
 All state-run facilities are managed and overseen by the State of Wisconsin Department of Corrections.
 The list of state prisons in Wisconsin includes:

 • Chippewa Valley Correctional Treatment Facility.